belgianmobileid/doc/authentication.md

     <tr>
       <td>{% include parameter.html name="scope" req="REQUIRED" %}</td>
       <td>
         It allows the application to express the desired scope of the access request.
 Each scope returns a set of user attributes.
 The scopes an application should request depend on which user attributes the application needs.
-Once the user authorizes the requested scopes, his details are returned in an ID Token and are also available through the /userinfo endpoint.<br><br>All scope values must be space-separated.<br><br>The basic (and required) scopes is <code>openid</code> and <code>service</code>.
-Beyond that, your application can ask for additional scopes : <code>profile</code> <code>email</code> <code>address</code> <code>phone</code><br />
+Once the user authorizes the requested scopes, his details are returned in an ID Token and are also available through the UserInfo Endpoint.<br><br>All scope values must be space-separated.<br><br>The basic (and required) scopes is <code>openid</code> and <code>service</code>.
+Beyond that, your application can ask for additional standard scopes values which map to sets of related claims : <code>profile</code> <code>email</code> <code>address</code> <code>phone</code><br />
         <table>
           <tr>
             <td>{% include parameter.html name="service" req="REQUIRED" %}</td><td>It indicates the itsme® service your application intends to use, e.g. <code>service:TEST_code</code> by replacing "TEST_code" with the service code generated during registration.</td>